nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `clear` : Deletes all contacts.

 * `exit` : Exits the app.
+* `select 1` : Selects the client indexed as `#0001`.
+* `addPolicy 1 pn/Fire Insurance pd/01.01.2023 pp/1000 pf/monthly` : Adds a policy named `Fire Insurance` into the client indexed as `#0001`.
+* `addApt 1 an/Discussion ad/05.07.2023` : Adds an appointment called Discussion on 5 July 2023.

 #### 6. Refer to the [Features](#features) below for details of each command.